 Key takeaways

-Introduction, understanding QA in bookkeeping
+Introduction: understanding QA in bookkeeping

 Quality Assurance in bookkeeping is the second pair of eyes every finance team needs.
 It is the discipline that ensures every transaction, every ledger, and every compliance task is accurate, complete, and review ready.
-For Indian SMBs juggling GST, TDS, multiple bank formats, and high transaction volumes, QA is not optional, it is essential.

 QA catches what your first pass misses, before it becomes a compliance headache or a cash flow surprise.